 By: Attorney Samuel J. Spurney

-If you have questions or would like to discuss the effect of the LLC law change on your business, please do not hesitate to contact Steimle Birschbach, LLC.
+If you have questions or would like to discuss the risks and benefits of a land contract transaction, please do not hesitate to contact the real estate team at Steimle Birschbach, LLC.
 We would be honored to represent you and your business.
 Straight Talk.
 Solid Advice.
 That’s our way of doing business.

 This blog post is provided for informational purposes only and by its very nature is very general.
 This information is not intended as legal advice.